 When the ads blend with the content, they don’t distract the user.
 Your content is consumed in an attentive state of mind.
-The user’s focus remains the same when the ad comes in the view.
+The user’s focus remains the same when the ad comes into view.
 If the user doesn’t click the ad, it doesn’t distract the user even if it remains in the view.

-On the other hand, when the ads are distracting, the user first gets disturbed by the ad, then sees the ad with a disturbed mind, and if the ad isn’t interesting, the user comes back to the content in the same distracted state.
+On the other hand, when the ads are distracting, the user first gets disturbed by the ad, then sees the ad with a disturbed mind, and if the ad isn’t attractive, the user comes back to the content in the same distracted state.